samarthgarde/Networking/README.md

 ## Routing & switching

 Routing and Switching are core components of network communication.
-DevOps professionals often work with both — especially in cloud networking, virtual private clouds >
+DevOps professionals often work with both — especially in cloud networking, virtual private clouds.
 ---

 ### 🔹What is Switching?